localsite/localsite-delete/info/data/datacommons.md

 ## Install and Start

-You need to have the google cloud sdk installed and the app engine.
-To confirm you have app-engine-python installed, run the following (If needed, install by running “gcloud components install app-engine-python”).
-Update to the latest Cloud SDK by running "gcloud components update" (also updates other components and adds )

-	gcloud components list

-You'll need to initiat a server from the "website" repo first.
-(Looking for an alternative to this, maybe "tools" should be a submodule of "website")

-	./run_server.sh lite

 Start the server locally:
 <!-- You’d need to have the google cloud sdk installed, as well as app engine (via “gcloud components install app-engine-python”).
 Maybe already had those. -->